-Chicago is a leading city among architecture buffs and design enthusiasts but apartment renters don't need to be a practicing architect or professional designer to appreciate all the fine design surrounding them.
-These are the properties on Domu right now that could make the cut as the most "Chicago" places to rent an apartment or condo, meaning they signify an important building block in Chicago's architectural evolution or have a good deal of history built right into them.
+Chicago is a leading city among architecture buffs and design enthusiasts.
+Still, apartment renters don't need to be practicing architects or professional designers to appreciate all the good designs surrounding them.
+These properties on Domu right now could be cut as the most "Chicago" places to rent an apartment or condo, meaning they signify a vital building block in Chicago's architectural evolution or have a good deal of history built right into them.

 Historic Places to Rent in Chicago

 The Grand Logan Lodge

 This building weaves a tale that would please both apartment renters and Logan Square neighbors who would like to see more preservation of historic buildings.
 The apartments at The Grand Logan Lodge take an existing structure that had been part of the neighborhood for generations, in this case, a former Presbyterian church, and convert it into modern homes for renters.
 The old church building is nicely preserved and reused as the template for apartments with lofty ceiling heights and original structural details.

 The Lofts at River East